 3. University of Colorado Denver

-University of Colorado Denver offers an MS in Accounting – Auditing concentration program that prepares students to sit for the CPA exam as well as learn skills to work as a forensic accountant.
+University of Colorado Denver offers an Online Master’s in Forensic Accounting- Auditing concentration program that prepares students to sit for the CPA exam as well as learn skills to work as a forensic accountant.
 Students who are looking to change careers are provided additional coursework that helps them comprehend the fundamentals of business and accounting prior to starting classes.
 Some of the core classes include auditing theory, accounting ethics, accounting information systems, taxation of business entities, and more.
 The degree program features an association with an advisory council made up of top accounting professionals in Denver which offers students the opportunity to find employment upon graduation.

 University of Colorado Denver is a public research university and is part of the University of Colorado system.
 It has two campuses in Denver and Aurora, Colorado, and enrolls around 25,000 students each academic year.
 The school is noted for its Anschutz Medical Campus, a medical research facility that is highly regarded.
 UC offers 140 degree programs across 13 schools and colleges.